Qengineering/RPiMotionCam/README.md

 - First, of course, you need an internet connection.
 Setup your WiFi or Ethernet as usual.<br/>
 After reboot, you must have video footage in your browser.
 Just give the Raspberry Pi IP, like the http://192.168.178.32 used in the demo video.
 - If you want to receive emails and/or store recordings at Google drive, you will need an Google account.
 Since all your personal login information can be found in the Raspberry Pi, we recommend a separate Google account for this application.
 Just for safety reasons.
-- Use `$ sudo nano /etc/msmtprc` to give the Google login information.
+- Register your app with Google to get your email password.
 See this [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Email-notification).
-- Allow Gmail to process less secure applications.
-See the [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Email-notification).
 - Get the authorization key from Google for gdrive.
 Give `$ gdrive about`.
 See the [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Gdrive-installation#authorization-key).
 You don't have to install gdrive, it's already on board.
 You only need the key.
 - The following action is the settings file.
 Apart from the threshold, you must provide the internet addresses.
 See the [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Settings).
 - ***Most important, set the overlay*** active.
 SD cards wear out when written and can cause your system to crash.
 Read this [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki) carefully to see which solution is best for you.